octobercms/docs/plugin-registration.md

           models/
           updates/
           ...
           Plugin.php     <=== Plugin registration file

+Not all plugin directories are required.
+The only required file is the **Plugin.php** described below.
+If your plugin provides only a single [component](components), your plugin directory could be much simpler, like this:

+    plugins/
+      acme/              <=== Author name
+        blog/            <=== Plugin name
+          components/
+          Plugin.php     <=== Plugin registration file

+<a name="namespaces" class="anchor" href="#namespaces"></a>
+### Plugin namespaces

+Plugin namespaces are very important, especially if you are going to publish your plugins on the [October Marketplace](http://octobercms.com/plugins).
+When you register as an author on the Marketplace you will be asked for the author code which should be used as a root namespace for all your plugins.
+You can specify the author code only once, when you register.
+The default author code offered by the Marketplace consists of the author first and last name: JohnSmith.
+The code cannot be changed after you register.
+All your plugin namespaces should be defined under the root namespace, for example `\JohnSmith\Blog`.

-<a name="registration-file"></a>
+<a name="registration-file" class="anchor" href="#registration-file"></a>
 ## Registration file

-The **Plugin.php** file, called the *Plugin registration file*, is an initialization script that defines a plugin's core functions and information.
-They can provide the following:
+The **Plugin.php** file, called the *Plugin registration file*, is an initialization script that declares a plugin's core functions and information.
+Registration files can provide the following:

-1. Information about the plugin, its name, and author
+- Information about the plugin, its name, and author
-2. Registration methods for extending the CMS
+- Registration methods for extending the CMS

+Registration scripts should use the plugin namespace.
+The registration script should define a class with the name `Plugin` that extends the `\System\Classes\PluginBase` class.
+The only required method of the plugin registration class is the `pluginDetails()`.
 An example Plugin registration file:

     namespace Acme\Blog;